Sophic Logo gordian knotMelanoma Clinical Trials Intelligence

 • Biological: Nivolumab

-Summary: Nivolumab is a fully human IgG4 monoclonal antibody that blocks PD-1, preventing its interaction with PD-L1 and PD-L2, thereby activating T-cells and enhancing immune responses against tumors.
-FDA-approved for multiple advanced cancers including melanoma, it is used as monotherapy or combined with other immunotherapies.
-Source: FDA label and NCI Thesaurus.
+Summary: Nivolumab is a fully human IgG4 monoclonal antibody that blocks PD-1 receptor, preventing its interaction with PD-L1 and PD-L2, thereby activating T-cells and enhancing immune response against cancer cells (FDA label, NCI Thesaurus).

 • Biological: Ipilimumab